nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

 Disconnection from the Cloud
 ============================

-The user application can generate a disconnect request with the :cpp:func:`cloud_disconnect` function.
+The user application can generate a disconnect request with the :c:func:`cloud_disconnect` function.
 A successful disconnection is indicated by the :cpp:enumerator:`CLOUD_EVT_DISCONNECTED <cloud_api::CLOUD_EVT_DISCONNECTED>` event.
 The ``err`` field in the event message is set to :cpp:enumerator:`CLOUD_DISCONNECT_USER_REQUEST <cloud_api::CLOUD_DISCONNECT_USER_REQUEST>`.
 If an unexpected disconnect event is received, the ``err`` field contains the cause.